gogogupta/blog/blog/_posts/2025-01-20-User Research.md

 Reach out to support.
 See how they talk to players.

 If it is multiplayer, play with real people.
 Talk to them.
-They often know things you don’t—like hidden rewards or clever strategies.
+They often know things you don’t like hidden rewards or clever strategies.

 Ask yourself: